steno-aarhus/research/onboarding/it-basics/index.md

 -   Now you can send documents to the printers.
 The document will be physically printed when you log on to one of the printers with your Region ID and password or keycard.

+**IT support and guides**

+You can find [IT support](https://intranet.rm.dk/it/it-support/) and [guides](https://intranet.rm.dk/it/Region-Midtjyllands-it-vejledninger/) on the Regions intranet.
+Help, support, documents or other services are almost only available through Citrix.

 **How to set up your Windows laptop for local use** While this basic setup is useful for clinicians that need to stay connected to their workflow